imoralescs/imoralescs.github.io/php_laravel.md

 This file contain configuration based on the environment of the application.

+### `artisan`

+It is end point for artisan command which is used for various tasks and function in Laravel.

+### `composer.json`

+Dependency and all list for composer installation

+### `package.json`

+This file contain node related dependency, for example compiling SASS or LESS.

 ### app

 App directory contains the main code for any application.
 Almost all of the classes in your app will be in the directory.
+It is further divided in following sub directory:

 * **app -> Console**

 Place you can extend Artisan command.
+This contain custom artisan commands for the application

 * **app -> Http**

-Is where you find controller and middleware.
+This directory contain controllers & middleware.
+They are placed in their respective directories.
 Before on Laravel 5.2 route file is placed in this directory too, but after Laravel 5.2 they create a routes directory outside of app directory.

 * **app -> Providers**

 Contain services provider, help to boot you app.
+This directory contains service provider for your application.
+For example by default Laravel comes with Authentication provider which when enabled, is used for authentication purposes.

 * **app -> User.php**

 Is a example file for a Model.

+* **Other directory**

+These directories come in each new version of Laravel prior to 5.3 but are often not used, so all new installs won't have them.
+Here's the list of folders that are going away: **Events**, **Jobs**, **Listeners**, **Policies**.

 ### bootstrap